How Will PPP Loans & EIDL Advances Affect My State & Federal Taxes?

 One thing to note is that laws surrounding these government loans have changed over the last few months.
 We will continue to monitor these changes and update this post accordingly.

-Under the Coronavirus Aid, Relief, and Economic Security Act, the way that forgiven loan funds are taxed at the federal level is different than usual (more on that later).
 While it’s clear that forgiven loan funds are not to be included in taxable income for federal tax purposes, things become a little more complicated when it comes to state and local taxes.

 - Annual Conformity: Conforms with the IRC on an annual basis